-The entry of a home should say “welcome!” and should set the decorating style for the rest of the house.
-At Christmas this is no different.
-That’s why my Christmas foyer is dressed in some of my favorite southern and French Country Christmas elements!
+Inside: The entry of a home sets the style for the rest of the house.
+See how I kept the style of my foyer for Christmas and dressed it in some of my favorite southern and French Country Christmas elements! ⟹

 I just finished decking our halls for Christmas and I’d love to show you around!
 I’ve broken up my Christmas home tour into several different parts for you to keep the posts short and sweet.
 Today let’s go inside and look at what you would see when you enter our home… the foyer and staircase.

 The entry of the house sets the tone for what’s to come and our Christmas foyer is no exception!
 I keep the Christmas decor here in line with my regular design…classic and traditional with a nod to my love for French accessories.

 Our curved staircase sits right inside the front doors and I think it just requires a garland at Christmas!